Seattle Workplace ADA Lawyer and Employment Disability Discrimination Attorney

 At our initial consultation, I can advise you as to whether it appears that you were subject to unlawful disability discrimination after learning about your case.
 If discrimination appears to have occurred, I can also advise you as to your legal options for seeking compensation or corrective action, and how I can help.

 Filing a Claim for Disability Discrimination Against Your Employer

 If you believe that you have been discriminated against in your workplace due to your physical or mental disability, you may be entitled to file a disability discrimination claim against your employer.
-We can represent you in filing this claim, and all other action that may be necessary in legal and associated proceedings on your behalf.
+I can represent you in filing this claim, and all other action that may be necessary in legal and associated proceedings on your behalf.

 If you or a loved one has been the victim of employment discrimination due to a physical or mental disability in Washington, please contact me at (206) 324-8969.
 I will screen your case to determine if I think I can assist you, and if not I will make suggestions for moving your matter forward.